October 2024

 Social Benefits Tribunal decisions

-The SBT is required to deliver a written decision to the parties within 60 days following the SBT’s receipt of the last evidence presented in the appeal.
+The SBT is required to deliver a written decision to the parties within 60 days after it last receives evidence or submissions on the appeal.

 In its decision, the SBT may: